-Staying well hydrated is one of the best things you can do for the health and clarity of your skin.
-Try starting your morning with a big glass of water before having anything else – this helps flush out toxins and refresh your skin after sleeping.
-Continue to drink of fresh water throughout the day.
+Staying hydrated is the best thing you can do for the health and clarity of your skin.
+Start your morning with a big glass of water before having anything else – this helps flush out toxins and refresh your skin after sleeping.
+Continue to drink plenty of water throughout the day.